-A well-researched project is one that's very likely to be agreed by the client quickly (if not first time), and one that's likely to succeed in the real world.
+A well-researched project is one that's very likely to be agreed by the client quickly (if not first time) and one that's likely to succeed in the real world.
 In comparison, a poorly researched project is likely to be rejected because the designer has failed to understand the problems faced.

-There's no such thing as having too much information, especially if you're designing a logo for a product or service you are not familiar with.
+There's no such thing as having too much information, especially if you're designing a logo for a product or service you're not familiar with.
 You need to ask questions, but don't simply rely on what the client tells you – be prepared to dig deeper, reading industry blogs and information to gain a true understanding of the product and service.

 01. Why does the company need a new logo?

 Before designing the logo it's essential you understand the real reason you're designing the logo.
 If it's a new company the answer to this question is self-evident.
 But if the logo is a redesign, this is a whole different story.

 If the company is young it may have designed the logo in-house or had it designed on the cheap and now it simply needs a refresh.
 A more established business will, however, redesign its identity to signify change.

 Change can come in many forms: new ownership, new management, new product or service, or a new ethos.
 Be it a merger, a change to the way things are done, or a new brand statement, ensure you understand all you can about the current situation and the goals of the business moving forward.
 This will decide if you need to simply evolve the current design, or take it in a whole different direction altogether.

 It's might sound obvious, but you need to know what the company does and why.
 Find out the history of the company, the products or services it offers, and the problem(s) it solves.